scalameta/metals/docs/editors/sublime.md

 ~/.config/sublime-text-3/Packages/Metals.sublime-commands
 ```

-The command then can be called from the command pallete.
+Once configured, the command can be called from the command pallette.

 ![Import build command](https://i.imgur.com/LViPc95.png)

-Optionally you can register a key binding for the command.
+You can optionally register a key binding for the command.

 ## Known issues